zhiwenh/delib/README.md

 | options | <code>Object</code> | Transaction options. |

 <a name="Ethereum+exec"></a>
-#### delib.eth.exec(contractName) ⇒ <code>ContractInstance</code>
+#### delib.exec(contractName) ⇒ <code>ContractInstance</code>
 Calls or performs a transaction on a deployed contract.
 Will take the address provided in the config file.
-If you have `delib.eth.options` value set to 0 or pass in the option into the contract method call your gas cost will be automatically estimated.
+If you have `delib.options` value set to 0 or pass in the option into the contract method call your gas cost will be automatically estimated.

 **Returns**: <code>Contract</code> - Contract instance that you can call methods with.